-I also work as the Family Liaison Officer at Lyminge Church of England Primary School and until recently, I worked for KCC within in the Kent Integrated Family Support Service Team.
+I also work as the Family Liaison Officer at Lyminge Church of England Primary School and have previously worked for KCC within in the Kent Integrated Family Support Service Team.
 I have also regularly volunteered as a Family Advice Worker for Homestart.

 HERE FOR YOU

 Should you have a personal concern or school related issue, then I am here.
 I am fortunate to have access to a wide range of other agencies, as I recognise that sometimes it can take a team from different areas to find the right solution.
 Any query, large or small, that you may require assistance with, I am here to help.